3DFin/3DFos/README.md

 - Removed torch_scatter dependencies (replaced scatter one from PYG by pure torch calls, simplify dependencies).
 - Replaced spconv by Torchsparse++ / nanoTSparse for sparse convolution. nanoTSparse is not affected by CUMM bugs (like https://github.com/FindDefinition/cumm/issues/26) and is easier to package / maintain.
 We do not provide yet pre compiled version of nanoTSparse, you may need a C/C++ and CUDA compiler in order to run this code.
 - Use toch built-in SDPA to levrage efficient and memory friendly attention kernels.
-This Remove the need of flash Attention.
+This removes the need of flash Attention.
 - Added a dedicated inference demo/script for 3DFos datasets

 ## Installation: